 Indirect costs linked to the project can also be considered for in-kind contributions, notably consumables and various infrastructure services provided by each institution for the performance of the project.
-More precisely, the official institutional overhead rate (typically 40%) on the amount listed in A and B1 can be considered as matching contribution.
+More precisely, the official institutional overhead rate (typically 40%) on the amount listed in A and B1 can be considered as additional in-kind contribution.